How to set up your new phone

 How to turn on Find My Device on your Android

 Find My Device is included with most Android phones, and it's automatically turned on if you've added a Google™ account to your device.
-Steps vary slightly for setup, depending on your phone model.
+It now also works with an offline network—so your phone can still be located even without Wi-Fi or cellular service.
+Steps vary slightly for setup, depending on your phone model, but make sure Offline finding or Find My Device network is turned on for the best tracking coverage.

-- Tap Find My Device, then tap the switch to turn it on.
+- Tap Find My Device and ensure the switch is On.

 Want to improve your location accuracy?
 That's easy too.
 Go to Settings > Location.
 Then select Location services and tap Google Location Accuracy.
 Make sure the option is turned on.